inBeat/inbeat-website/content/top-influencers/instagram/chefs/south-korea/_index.md

 ---
-title: Top 10 Chefs Instagram Influencers In South Korea In 2023
+title: Top 10 Chefs Instagram Influencers In South Korea In 2024
 description: >-
-  Find top chefs Instagram influencers in South Korea in 2023.
-Most popular hashtags: #cooking #kimchi #mukbang.
+  Find top chefs Instagram influencers in South Korea in 2024.
+Most popular hashtags: #chef #ootd #itoo.
 platform: Instagram
-hits: 16
+hits: 19
-text_top: Analyze the top-rated Instagram influencers on inBeat.
+text_top: Analyze the best Instagram influencers on inBeat.
-text_bottom: Our database aggregates 16 Instagram influencers like this in South Korea for you to work with.
+text_bottom: inBeat aggregates 19 Instagram influencers like this in South Korea for you to contact.
 profiles:
   - username: "chefhoyoon"
     fullname: >-